debisree/ResuMatchPro/replit.md

-# Resume Guru
+# ResuMatch

 ## Overview
-A comprehensive web application that analyzes resume quality and provides actionable insights to help users craft the perfect resume for their target roles.
+A comprehensive web application that analyzes resume quality and provides actionable insights to help users match their resumes to their target roles.
 Built with FastAPI backend and HTMX + Tailwind frontend.

 ## Features
 - **Session-based Authentication**: Username login or guest access with session cookies